Hollywood stars with German roots

 Did you know that these famous actors have German relatives?

-We’ve already shown that there are many talented young actors in Germany.
+It’s a well known fact that there are many talented young actors in Germany.
 But some Hollywood stars have German roots.
 Here are seven examples:

 The star in films such as Maleficent, Wanted and Girl Interrupted comes from a family of actors.
 Angelina Jolie’s parents, Jon Voight and Marcheline Bertrand, both have German roots, as well as Slovak, Franco-Canadian and Dutch.